-Each room has a private terrace with a corner Jacuzzi - our stunning Junior Suite also had an aromatic garden.
-If you want those lagoon views, you'll have to book a Suite Deluxe, the Exclusive Suite or the most recent addition: the Treehouse Suite.
+Each room has a private terrace with a corner Jacuzzi - our stunning Panorama Room also had an aromatic garden.
+If you want those lagoon views, you'll have to book a Lagoon Suite, the Ocean Suite or the most recent addition: the Tree House.
 Just a short stroll from the main building, this chic wooden structure is built around an existing tree, grabbing panoramic lagoon views and tempting honeymooners no end.
 Bathrooms are every bit as swanky as you might expect, with marble-topped vanity units twin basins, luxurious power showers, loads of shelf space and heated towel rails.

 - Air conditioning

 - CD player

 - DVD player

 - Extra beds

 - Safe box